How to Raise a Valid Ticket (and When Not To) 💬

 • Monthly Broker Audit Process — Effective 15th of Each Month 🧾

-Why this matters Every broker claims to follow the process; the audit shows who actually does.
-Starting on the 15th of each month, BOS will conduct a review of selected broker contracts from the previous 30 days.
-The purpose is not punishment; it is ...
+Why this exists Every broker says they follow the process.
+The audit confirms who actually does.
+From the 15th of each month, BOS carries out routine quality assurance checks on a small sample of broker submissions from the previous 30 days.
+This is ...